 Which is better?
 Both perform well, but the important question is which is better for my project?
 It depends on several factors such as subfloor type, climate/environment, and preferred installation method.

 Let’s start by profiling both types of hardwood construction.

-The other way to cut veneer is dry sawn.
-This method is taken in the same directional fashion as solid floors.
 The appearance is identical to solid floors, but with the stability only engineered construction can provide.
 With a thick sawn top veneer, an engineered floor can be sanded as many times as a solid floor.

 Which is Better?

 The net result is that both have their place.
 Engineered flooring has more installation options.
 It can be used anywhere in your project.
 In wide width products, engineered provides additional stability.
 Many people are drawn to solid because the idea of one solid piece of wood creates the impression that it is better.
 Practically speaking, high quality engineered wood flooring has everything a solid has and is more stable.
 This is becoming more accepted as engineered sales continue to grow.